mick-schroeder/news.mickschroeder.com/src/md-pages/terms-privacy.ga.md

 ## Content Usage

-The articles and content published on New Craic are for informational purposes only.
-You may not reproduce, distribute, or modify any content without prior written permission from New Craic.
+The articles and content published on News Shuffle are for informational purposes only.
+You may not reproduce, distribute, or modify any content without prior written permission from News Shuffle.

 ## Analytics and Tracking